bihanikeshav/TwitchSnipBot/README.md

 ## Notes

-Started as a way to skip the boring parts of long CS:GO tournament VODs.
-The chat-frequency premise generalizes to most genres where chat reacts in real time — and works less well where chat is slow conversation (cooking, ASMR, quiet IRL).
+Started as my love for CS, then pivoted to a general-purpose highlights engine because the chat-frequency and LSTM detection generalizes to most genres where chat reacts in real time, but might not work as well where chat is slow conversation (cooking, ASMR, quiet IRL).